makeuplounge/Makeup-Lounge/README.md

 -XAMPP Installation: Set up XAMPP to establish the server environment needed for hosting the Makeup Lounge web application. <a href="https://www.apachefriends.org/index.html" target="_blank">Download it from here</a><br>
 -Text Editor of Choice: Utilize any preferred text editor for coding and development tasks.
 (Visual Studio Code is suggested.) <a href="https://code.visualstudio.com/" target="_blank">Download it from here</a>

+# Development Status
+[1.0.0] - 2024-02-01
+Added:

+-Added a blog section for sharing community insights and updates.<br>
+-Introduced a new user dashboard with personalized settings.<br>
+-Integrated social media sharing options for articles and pages.<br>

+Changed:

+-Reorganized the project's folder structure for better code organization.<br>
+-Upgraded the server infrastructure to improve website performance.<br>
+-Changed the default color scheme to a more modern and vibrant palette.